wireless-hazard/W25N01GVxxIG/README.md

 # W25N01GVxxIG
-Library for the W25N01GVxxIG sensor using ESP-IDF
+Library for the W25N01GVxxIG flash memory using ESP-IDF